smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 3. When NativeVR exists and is always detecting/listening (NativeVR wake word only), the user speaks SDL wake word after speaking NativeVR wake word.
 Advantage: The user can launch without button operation
-Disadvantage: The user needs to say two wake words; NativeVR and SDL
+Disadvantage: The user needs to say two wake words: NativeVR and SDL

 4. When NativeVR exists and is always detecting/listening (both NativeVR and SDL wake words are available), the user speaks SDL wake word that is equivalent to the NativeVR wake word.
 Advantage: The user can launch by just saying one of wake word